Energy Academy

 CostProfitLower bills, better margins

-CarbonReputation & complianceReported emissions falling
+CarbonReputation and complianceReported emissions falling

 ResilienceContinuityFewer failures, less price exposure

 These three reinforce each other.
-A single project — say, fixing controls on a heating system — can cut cost, carbon and improve comfort at the same time.
+A single project, say fixing controls on a heating system, can cut cost, carbon and improve comfort at the same time.
 That combination is why energy management has moved from the boiler room to the boardroom.

 Tip